Overview – What MGS has to Offer

 Click here to read the job descriptions of the eight Executive positions.

 Standing Committee Chairs

 The MGS fiscal year is from April 1 to March 31 with the Annual General Meeting held in early June.
 An annual financial statement is presented at the AGM and may be seen by contacting the President.
 Click here to see a copy of the 2018 MGS Annual Report.

-MGS acknowledges, with thanks, the funding provided by the Manitoba Department of Culture, Heritage and Sport, and the Winnipeg Foundation.
+MGS acknowledges, with thanks, the funding provided by the Province of Manitoba, Department of Culture, Heritage and Sport, and the Winnipeg Foundation.